 Are you going to have pots scattered around, or in just one area?
-What is the best place for an outdoor container garden.
+What is the best place for an outdoor container garden?

 This is one of the first things you need to decide.
 And you need to choose before you have done too much of the hard work.
+Read more if you don’t know much about container gardening.

 Location of Your Outdoor Container Garden